GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 Similarly, Microsoft has launched
-[Visual Studio Code on the web](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev), a full-fledged, installable web experience of its IDE that renders developing fully in the browser almost completely possible, including the option to open and edit files on the local file system.
+[Visual Studio Code on the web](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev), a full-fledged, installable web experience of its IDE that makes developing completely in the browser possible, including the option to open and edit files on the local file system.

 <figure>
   {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/i8DIRLsHwHeEJX4NPUUn.png", alt="Microsoft VS Code running in the browser.", width="800", height="483" %}